 Unvaccinated children under 12 years of age of fully vaccinated parents and/or guardians are exempt from quarantine when accompanied by their fully vaccinated parent(s)/guardian(s), but must follow enhanced public health measures, which includes not attending day-care or school for 14 days.

-Unvaccinated children between the ages of 12 to 17 and dependent children 18 or older (due to a mental or physical condition) are permitted to enter Canada with their fully vaccinated parent(s) and/or guardian(s), but are subject to the 14-day quarantine.
+Unvaccinated children between the ages of 12 to 17 and dependent children 18 or older (dependent due to a mental or physical condition) are permitted to enter Canada with their fully vaccinated parent(s) and/or guardian(s), but are subject to the 14-day quarantine.

-All unvaccinated children (except those under 5 years of age) will remain subject to day 1 and day 8 testing requirements.
+All unvaccinated children (except those under 5 years of age) will remain subject to day one and day eight testing requirements.
 Provinces and territories may have more stringent rules for people who have recently returned from travel.

 Fully vaccinated people: Canada is currently on France's green list, so if you are fully vaccinated with a vaccine accepted by France, you can travel freely to France.
 The Canadian government is advising against all non-essential travel to France.